kathlynk/InstaClone/README.md

 **InstaClone** is a photo sharing app similar to Instagram but using Parse as its backend.

+---

+## Part 2

+---

+## Part 1

 Time spent: **12** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication.
+- [X] User can sign up to create a new account using Parse authentication.
-- [ ] User can log in and log out of his or her account.
+- [X] User can log in and log out of his or her account.
 - [X] The current signed in user is persisted across app restarts.
-- [ ] User can take a photo, add a caption, and post it to "Instagram".
+- [X] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented:

 - [X] User sees app icon in home screen and styled bottom navigation view
-- [ ] Style the feed to look like the real Instagram feed.
+- [X] Style the feed to look like the real Instagram feed.
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.
+- [X] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Added bottom navigation bar to jump between fragments

 ## Video Walkthrough